zalvladik/test-app/README.md

 Sometimes the results are not optimal for 4 elements, though generally it works well.
 Placement for 2-3 elements is good.

-2) Occasionally, I used the term "legacy code" xd.
+2) Occasionally, I used the "legacy code" xd.
 Please don't judge too harshly.
 I tried to minimize downloading external libraries and wasn't sure if they were allowed.
 For example, I avoided using "axios"